Welcome to our roundup of the best 4 person tents on the market just now!

-If you’ve got three other campers joining you on your trip, the best option to go for is the Eureka!
-Copper Canyon LX.
+If you’ve got three other campers joining you on your trip, the top option to go for is the Eureka!
+Copper Canyon LX tent.
 The massive tent has enough extra living space for everyone to fit in, and the tall ceiling means it won’t feel cramped inside either.

-The Eureka is a cabin-style tent with a tall peak height which provides plenty of headroom for lanky campers, thanks to the near-vertical tent walls.
-No more bumping your head – the massive 7′ tall ceiling height means unless you’re taking the basketball team out to the woods, everyone should fit under this tent.
+The Eureka tent is a cabin-style tent with a tall peak height which provides plenty of headroom for lanky campers, thanks to the near-vertical tent walls.
+No more bumping your head – the massive 7 ft tall ceiling height means unless you’re taking the basketball team out to the woods, everyone should fit under this tent.

-which is the perfect tent for music festivals?
+which is the top tent for music festivals?